Chapter 1: Introduction

 The general procedure for the conduct of matters under the Admiralty Act is set out in the Admiralty Rules.
 As the Admiralty Rules do not provide a comprehensive code, the Federal Court Rules will apply to areas where there is no coverage.
 Where there is any inconsistency between these rules, the Admiralty Rules will apply.

 In the Federal Court a national arrangement has been established whereby nominated Judges in each Registry undertake the Admiralty and maritime work of the Court at first instance and, as far as practicable, on appeal.
 They are assisted in undertaking the work by nominated Registrars, skilled Registry officers and Admiralty Marshals.
-These Registrars and Registry officers assist the Federal Circuit Court in its handling of in personam matters.
+These Registrars and Registry officers assist the Federal Circuit and Family Court of Australia in its handling of in personam matters.
 A National Convening Judge and Registry Convening Judges co-ordinate the work and harmonise practice and procedure.

 For more details see the Court's website at the Admiralty & Maritime practice area page.
 This page has links to information on the National and Registry Admiralty Coordinating Judges and the Admiralty & Maritime Practice Note A&M-1.